-• ts - (mandatory) Timestamp at the time of capture of authentication input.
+- ts (mandatory) Timestamp at the time of capture of authentication input.
 This is in format "YYYY-MM-DDThh:mm:ss" (derived from ISO 8601).
 Time zone should not be specified and is automatically defaulted to IST (UTC +5.30).
-Since timestamp plays a critical role, it is highly recommended that devices are time synchronized with a time server.

-AUAs can buffer authentication requests and send it to Aadhaar authentication server to support occasional lack of network connectivity on the field.
+Since timestamp plays a critical role, it is highly recommended that devices are time synchronized with a time server. - AUAs can buffer authentication requests and send it to Aadhaar authentication server to support occasional lack of network connectivity on the field.
 Maximum time up to which requests can be queued (buffered) will be defined by UIDAI policy.
 Currently, this will be configured to 24 hours and may be changed as per policy.
 All requests with "ts" value older than this limit will be rejected.

-- ver (mandatory) version of the "Pid" element.
+If resident changes his VID number before the buffer authentication request is received in CIDR, the request will fail with invalid VID number. - ver (mandatory) version of the "Pid" element.
 Currently only valid value is "2.0" Notice that this is NOT same as Authentication API version.
-Pid version 1.0 is only for Authentication API versions 1.x. - wadh (optional) "Wrapper API data hash".
+Pid version 1.0 is only for Authentication API versions 1.x. - wadh- (optional) "Wrapper API data hash".
 SHOULD BE empty for all regular authentication transactions.
 ONLY to be used for specific transaction types such as eKYC and Update APIs.
 See those API documents for detail.
 This is a hash value passed by those wrapper APIs for PID binding.
 No other authentication call should pass any value in this attribute and must be left empty.